matthew-hajec/request_refresh_header/README.md

 ## Description

 This package implements support for Refresh header in the ```requests``` package, where the header is not treated as special.
+The `Refresh` header is commonly used to support the client-side polling of resources.
 The Refresh header is not defined by any specification, so this package aims to handle it similarly to most browsers.

 ## Usage

 This package relies on the `requests` package's hook feature.
 This feature is used by `requests_refresh_header` to check for and handle any responses with a valid `Refresh` header.

 For further reading, check out the [official requests documentation on event hooks](https://requests.readthedocs.io/en/latest/user/advanced/#event-hooks).